ambossIconambossIcon

 Serum thyroid antibody testing [15][22]

 Serum thyroid antibody testing can confirm suspected autoimmune thyroid disease.
-Additionally, thyroid peroxidase antibody measurements may also be considered in patients with subclinical hypothyroidism or recurring miscarriages.
+Thyroid peroxidase antibody measurements may also be considered in patients with subclinical hypothyroidism or recurring miscarriages.

 Associated laboratory findings [16]